 A person who achieves contentment by withdrawing from the world to 'cultivate his own garden' like Voltaire's Candide cannot be said to lead an excellent life.
 Without dreams without risks only a trivial semblance of living can be achieved."

-According to Fast Company, Green Cargo, one of the largest transport companies in Scandinavia, turned a profit for the first time in 120 years, two years after implementing a program that required all its Managers to utilize the principles of Flow with his or her team!
+According to CFA Institute, Green Cargo, one of the largest transport companies in Scandinavia, turned a profit for the first time in 120 years, two years after implementing a program that required all its Managers to utilize the principles of Flow with his or her team!

 Have your say about what you just read!
 Leave a comment in the box below.